-Colliers was started by J Collier as early as 1852.
+Job Collier was born in 1817 and by the time he was 35, a skilled draper, he had started Colliers haberdashery and millinery supplies.
+Job Collier was right at the birth of the sewing machine industry in Britain.
 I believe that his first premises were at 136 Clapham Road, London.
 The drapers shop grew into a large hardware and haberdashery supplier which stretched along Clapham Road buying adjacent shops as they expanded they then proceeded to operate from stores all around London.

 Today there is no sign of the huge main store in Clapham Road that once must have been a sight to behold.
-I have to wonder at its complete disappearance if it was not bomb damaged during WWII.
+I have to wonder at its complete disappearance.
+Was it from bomb damage during WWII.

 All our machines have stood the test of time and come with original Willcox & Gibbs or Wheeler & Wilson needles.
 Full instruction given at residence free of any charges for any sewing machine purchased from Collier & Son's